moliver28/research-handbook/content/handbook/engineering/development/sec/govern/compliance.md

 - have an easily accessible version of the update for reporting up the chain without EMs having to transcribe meeting recordings.
 - remove the on-the-spot/ad-hoc nature of these updates.

+- Implementing team member: post a short update (1-2 sentences) on each item where you are the directly responsible individual (DRI)

+Intention of this is:
+- Reference for verbal weekly updates during the Compliance Weekly meetings.
+- Document the weekly update for reporting.
+- Remove the on-the-spot/ad-hoc nature of the weekly updates.

 ## During Milestone